bundlewatch/bundlewatch.io/docs/reference/configuration.md

 ## `bundlewatchServiceHost`
-This can be modified if you wish to use a [custom server](configuration/custom-server.md).
+This can be modified if you wish to use a [custom server](getting-started/custom-server.md).

+?> This article is a stub, help by expanding it [at bundlewatch.io on GitHub](https://github.com/bundlewatch/bundlewatch.io/tree/master/docs/getting-started)